BSc Biotechnology Syllabus & Subjects 2025

 BSc Biotechnology Second-Year Subjects

-• Microbial Genetics: The study of the mechanisms governing genetic information in microorganisms, including bacteria, viruses, certain protozoa, and fungi, is known as microbial genetics.
+• Microbial Genetics: The study of the mechanisms that rule over genetic information in microorganisms, including bacteria, viruses, certain protozoa, and fungi, is known as microbial genetics.

 • Molecular Genetics: This field of study examines the molecular makeup of DNA, how it functions within cells, and how DNA affects an organism's overall makeup.